Afshin Ghotbi

-Afshin Ghotbi (افشین قطبی, born 8 February 1964 in Tehran) is an Iranian-American football coach who works as head coach of Vancouver FC in the Canadian Premier League.
+Afshin Ghotbi (افشین قطبی, born 8 February 1964) is an Iranian-American football coach.

 Early life

-Afshin Ghotbi was born in Tehran.
+Ghotbi was born in Tehran.
 He is the son of a teacher in Iran with whom he left Iran at the age of 13 after his father remarried and moved to Los Angeles, where he has been a resident for more than two decades.
-He received his BSc qualification in Electrical Engineering from UCLA where he was a member of the football team.
+He received his BSc qualification in Electrical Engineering from UCLA where he was a member of the soccer team.

 Career

 Early years

 Prior to coaching at the professional level, Ghotbi founded one of the best youth football academies named AGSS in Southern California, responsible for the discovery and development of players such as Peter Vagenas and John O'Brien and many more.

-USMNT
+United States

-He became assistant manager of the USMNT from 1997 to 1998, working under Steve Sampson.
+Ghotbi became assistant manager of the United States men's national soccer team (USMNT) from 1997 to 1998, working under Steve Sampson.
 He also participated in the USMNT squad for 1998 FIFA World Cup, where he had an emotional moment as his adopted country he worked played against Iran, the country of his origin.